ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 play a randomized game.
 Putting items in non-standard locations can require the player to think about the game world and the items they encounter in new and interesting ways.

-## What happens if an item is placed somewhere it is impossible to get?

-The randomizer has many strict sets of rules it must follow when generating a game.
-One of the functions of these rules is to ensure items necessary to complete the game will be accessible to the player.
-Many games also have a subset of rules allowing certain items to be placed in normally unreachable locations, provided the player has indicated they are comfortable exploiting certain glitches in the game.

 ## What is a multi-world?

 While a randomizer shuffles a game, a multi-world randomizer shuffles that game for multiple players.
 For example, in a